top of page

 President and CEO Report

-President and CEO Craig reviewed his monthly report, which included an overview of meetings he attended over the past month.
+President and CEO Craig reviewed his monthly report, which included an overview of meetings he attended over the past month and an update on the Cooperative’s strategic priorities.

 G&T Reports